Temple University switchboard: 215-204-7000

 The society provides several services: free tutoring for economics courses, economics course advising, and literature on graduate school.
 In addition, ODE presents seminars on current financial and economic issues with outstanding economists, business men and women, and Temple University faculty.

 The society allows people who are non-majors or majors in economics to initiate and coordinate projects while forming a closer relationship with the School of Business and Management.
 In addition, there are faculty/student social gatherings and an annual spring picnic.
-For information, contact the Economics Department at 204-8880.
+For information, contact Dr. Weintraub at (215) 204-1919.

 The student organizations provide an opportunity for students to meet each other outside the classroom as well as to meet practicing professionals from industry and government.
 Many organizations have an array of social activities that range from fundraising and community service projects to evening gatherings.
 Involvement in student organizations is a very important part of the student's professional development.
 Please contact Debbie Avery in the Dean's Office for more information about student organizations at (215) 204-3919.